Structure. Growth. Self-Respect.

 Will I be sharing personal stories in front of others?

 MRT encourages participation, but you always control what you share.
-Group norms emphasize respect, honesty, and confidentiality.
+Group norms emphasize respect, honesty, accountability, and confidentiality.